Qiskit/qiskit/docs/migration_guides/qi_migration.rst

     **Using Primitives**

-    The Runtime Primitives offer a suite of error mitigation methods that can be easily "turned on" with the ``resilience_level`` option.
+    The Runtime Primitives offer a suite of error mitigation methods that can be easily turned on with the ``resilience_level`` option.
 These are, however, not configurable.
 The sampler's ``resilience_level=1`` is the closest alternative to the Quantum Instance's measurement error mitigation implementation, but this is not a 1-1 replacement.